soggysocks0/ctftoybox/packaging/README.md

 **Smart Screen warning:** On first launch, Windows may show a "Windows protected your PC" dialog because the binary isn't code-signed.
 Users click "More info" → "Run anyway".
-This is normal for unsigned indie software; getting rid of it requires buying a code-signing certificate.
+This is normal for unsigned indie software (im not buying a code signing cert lol)

 ---